When Google Crawls the Web, It Extracts Facts From Content on Pages It Finds

 Information extraction systems automatically extract structured information from unstructured or semi-structured documents.
 For example, some information extraction systems that exist extract facts from collections of electronic documents, with each fact identifying a subject entity, an attribute possessed by the entity, and the value of the attribute for the entity.

 In general, one innovative aspect of the subject matter described in this specification can be embodied in methods that include the actions of obtaining a plurality of seed facts, wherein each seed fact identifies a subject entity, an attribute possessed by the subject entity, and an object, and wherein the object is an attribute value of the attribute possessed by the subject entity; generating a plurality of patterns from the seed facts, wherein each of the plurality of patterns is a dependency pattern generated from a dependency parse, wherein a dependency parse of a text portion corresponds to a directed graph of vertices and edges, wherein each vertex represents a token in the text portion and each edge represents a syntactic relationship between tokens represented by vertices connected by the edge, wherein each vertex is associated with the token represented by the vertex and a part of speech tag, and wherein a dependency pattern corresponds to a sub-graph of a dependency parse with one or more of the vertices in the sub-graph having a token associated with the vertex replaced by a variable; applying the patterns to documents in a collection of documents to extract a plurality of candidate additional facts from the collection of documents; and selecting one or more additional facts from the plurality of candidate additional facts.

-The patent breaks the process it describes into a number of “Advantages” that are worth keeping in mind because it sounds a lot like how people talking about the Semantic Web describe the Web as a web of data.
+The patent breaks the process it describes into several “Advantages” that are worth keeping in mind because it sounds a lot like how people talking about the Semantic Web describe the Web as a web of data.
 These are the Advantages that the patent brings us, about providing fact answers: